Global Kahler-Ricci Flow on Complete Non-Compact Manifolds: global flow and finite time blow-up is Ricci flat

+In this section, we shall prove Theorem \ref{main+1}.
 Using our recent result about extension result of Ricci flow \cite{MC}, which extends the beautiful result of N.Sesum on compact manifold, we know that if the K\"ahler-Ricci flow blows up at first finite time $T$, then the Ricci curvature must blow up at time $T$.
 Using the scalar curvature bound of the K\"ahler-Ricci flow in previous section, we can show the Ricci-flatness of the blow up limit of the flow.

 \begin{Thm} Assume the conditions as in Theorem \ref{main}.
 If the Kahler-Ricci flow exists only in finite time, then its blow-up limit at the maximal time exists and the limit is Ricci flat. \end{Thm}